Professional Reviews

 Which iPhone has the best security?

-Any iPhone that has a fully updated version of iOS running is highly secure. iOS 15 is compatible with iPhones as far back as the 6s model — but even older models will still get occasional updates to their operating system, although with iOS 16 getting implemented, older iPhones will no longer be receiving regular security updates.
+Any iPhone that has a fully updated version of iOS running is highly secure.
+But note that since iOS 16 was implemented, older iPhones are no longer receiving regular security updates.
 I’ve given instructions for installing iOS updates above, and all of the best iOS security apps are compatible with a wide range of iPhones and iOS versions.
-Norton Mobile Security runs on iOS versions 13.0 and later, so iPhone 6s and beyond are compatible with it.
+Norton Mobile Security runs on iOS versions 14.0 and later, so iPhone 6s and beyond are compatible with it.

 About the Author